top of page

 Al Mennie

-Al has previously raised funds for NI Chest Heart and Stroke and has also written books on the subjects of Anxiety and Fear, Bereavement and Confidence.
+Al has previously raised funds for NI Chest Heart and Stroke, Aware and Pieta and has also written books on the subjects of Anxiety and Fear, Bereavement, Confidence and Ocean Pollution.

-In ‘Swim Through Darkness’ Al returns to his roots, as a swimmer, to raise awareness of Depression during the pandemic.
-Al will swim a total of 100 kilometers in the dark, through the surf in the darkest, coldest months of the year to raise awareness of depression and vital funds for Aware NI.
-The challenge will see Al continually return to the sea and swim parallel to the shore in the hours of darkness as surf pounds the north coast of Ireland.
-He will draw upon his lifetime of surf knowledge and experience to navigate his way along the shore swimming through the darkness.
+In ‘Swim Through Darkness’ Al returns to his roots, as a swimmer, to raise awareness of Depression, Suicide and Inter-generational Trauma in Northern Ireland and beyond.
+Al swims varying distances in the dark, through the surf in the darkest, coldest months of the year.
+The challenge see's Al continually return to the sea and swim parallel to the shore in the hours of darkness as surf pounds the north coast of Ireland.
+He draws upon his lifetime of surf knowledge and experience to navigate his way along the shore swimming through the darkness.

 LATEST SWIMS